Shafiul-p/Beecrowd-problem-solve-in-C/README.md

 Check out all problems.
 When I upload new problem I also upload emidetly and you could checkout.
-If you have any problems you caan contact me.
+If you have any problems you can contact me.
 Thank you